sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 We are left with an important question: Do we need something like ImageNet, but designed to avoid the issues prevalent today?
 Should it serve as a dataset for both training and testing?
 Alternatively, given the modern shift toward vision-language models and the abundance of massive unsupervised datasets, should it instead take the form of a "visual dictionary"?
 Such a dictionary could aim to capture the diversity of the world, serving primarily as a comprehensive and robust evaluation benchmark.

-Mech. turk x expert. - should images be labelled as understood by non-expert, or general public?
+Mech. turk x expert. - should images be labeled as understood by non-expert, or general public?

 Should the task involve a group of experts dedicating many hours to performing annotations?
 Or could it be managed by a team of minimally trained annotators, improving on the approach initially used with MTurkers?
 This would help reduce the overall cost of the process.

-Impact on model evaluation, which is still very common, especially for zero-shot and derived dataset.
+Impact on model evaluation, which is still very common, especially for zero-shot and derived datasets.

 FGVC without finegrained labels. https://arxiv.org/abs/1511.06789 -->
 We presented a number of problems, some known and some new, of the ImageNet-1k dataset.
 The blog mainly focuses on a precise description of the issues and their "size", i.e., what fraction of the image-label pairs it affects.
 In some cases, we discuss solutions.
 We hope that one of the outcomes of publishing this analysis is that it will open a broader exchange of ideas on what is and what is not worth fixing.
-Every solution will involve trade-offs, at least between correctness and backward compatability.
-The wide use of the dataset makes it difficult to assess the impact of any change; possibly we are heading towards multiple evaluation protocals and ground-truth versions.
+Every solution will involve trade-offs, at least between correctness and backward compatibility.
+The wide use of the dataset makes it difficult to assess the impact of any change; possibly we are heading towards multiple evaluation protocols and ground-truth versions.

 The activity opened many questions.
 First and foremost: "Is this worth it?" and "Will the community benefit from (much) more accurate ImageNet-1k (and other commonly used sets) re-labeling and class definitions?".
 For the validation set, which is used for performance evaluation of a wide range of models, the answer seems a clear "yes".
 For the training set, we see benefits too.
 For instance, it seems that learning a fine-grained model from very noisy data is very challenging.

 The answers to the questions above depend on the effort needed to re-label the images and to clean the class definitions.
-Our experience is that current tools, both state-of-the-art classifiers and zero-shot VLM model reduce the need for manual effort significantly.
+Our experience is that current tools, both state-of-the-art classifiers and zero-shot VLM models reduce the need for manual effort significantly.

-The effort to find precise, unambigous definitions of the ImageNet-1k classes lead us to the use of VLMs and LLMs.
-The LLM responses were accurate and informative, if prompted properly, even warning about common causes of confusion.
+The effort to find precise, unambiguous definitions of the ImageNet-1k classes lead us to the use of VLMs and LLMs.
+The LLM responses were accurate and informative if prompted properly, even warning about common causes of confusion.
 It seems that LLMs are very suitable for annotator training.

 In fact, VLMs might not only be a useful tool in this context, but their performance might improve if a large accurately labeled dataset is available.
 A joint development of ImageNet and WordNet is desirable, as the problems with class definitions attest.

 We hired an expert annotator in order to obtain precise annotation of the weasel-like animal classes analyzed in the case study.
-Expert annotators  help identifying subtle nuances and complexities within the dataset that might be easily overlooked by non-specialists.
+Expert annotators help identify subtle nuances and complexities within the dataset that might be easily overlooked by non-specialists.
 On the other hand, their understanding of certain terms might not coincide with common usage.
 We might need parameterizable VLM models, e.g., for professional and technical use as well as for the vernacular.
 In prior work<d-cite key="7"/>, MTurkers have been used to find incorrect labels.
 However, we found that they missed many problems.
-These errors are correlated, and attempts to removed them, by e.g. majority voting, cannot detect them.
+These errors are correlated, and attempts to remove them, by e.g. majority voting, cannot detect them.
 When it comes to highly accurate labels, an expert is worth not a thousand, but any number of MTurkers.

 Some of the issues, like the presence of image duplicates and near duplicates, may create an opportunity for performing meta-experiments.
 For instance, what if two methods with identical overall performance on ImageNet-1k differ significantly in accuracy on duplicates?
 What is the interpretation of a situation where a method performs well on classes with many incorrectly labeled images?

 In many areas of computer vision, models reached accuracy comparable to the so-called ground truth, losing the compass pointing to better performance.
 As we have seen, improving ground truth quality is not a simple task of checking and re-checking, but touches some core issues of both vision and language modeling.
 This blog is a small step towards resetting the compass for ImageNet-1k.